XiaoouPan/FarmTest/README.md

 huberCov = farm.cov(X)
 ```

-To get big pictures of these two estimators, users can run 200 independent Monte Carlo simulation and compare them with sample mean and covariance matrix produced by `mean` and `cov` functions.
+To get big pictures of these two estimators, users can run 200 independent Monte Carlo simulation as above and compare them with sample mean and covariance matrix produced by `mean` and `cov` functions.

 ## Notes